influxdata/docs-v2/content/influxdb/clustered/install/customize-cluster/scale.md

   requests.
 - **3 ingesters**:
   Ensures redundancy on the write path.
+- **1 querier**:
+  The optimal number of queriers depends on the number of concurrent queries you are likely to have and how long they take to execute.
 - **1 compactor**:
   While you can have multiple compactors, it is more efficient to scale the compactor vertically (assign more CPU and memory) rather than horizontally (increase the number of compactors).
-- **1 querier**:
+- **1 garbage collector**:
-  The optimal number of queriers depends on the number of concurrent queries you are likely to have and how long they take to execute.
+  The garbage collector is a light-weight process that only needs to be scaled vertically when you observe high resource usage by the garbage collector.
+  _The garbage collector cannot be scaled horizontally._

 The default values provide a good starting point for testing.
 Once you have your cluster up and running and are looking for scaling